DraconDev/arcane/do.md

 -   STRIPE_PRIVATE_KEY=ANSKDFN13N141212311123123asdasdBA

-- dashboard contorls buttons should have teh same green red style, its clean, so they all lok like the auto commit button, except the daemon tah needs to be red
+- dashboard contorls buttons should have teh same green red style, its clean, so they all lok like the auto commit button, except the daemon that needs to be red

 -   option to add to or override gitattributes and gitignore